 Vaughn College is a mission centered institution characterized by Core Values.
 It is expected that all members of the community treat each other with dignity, civility and respect.
-Furthermore, students should expect fair, ethical, and equitable treatment.
-The grievance process is enacted on occasions when students believe their treatment is contrary to our espoused ideals; though they may be rare.
-The College reserves the right to refer a grievance to another individual in the administration or faculty for a determination.
+Furthermore, students should

 What is a grievance?

 A grievance by definition is an official statement of a complaint about process, or treatment that is believed to be inappropriate or unfair.
 For Vaughn College, a grievance is a written statement of complaint that details the alleged occurrence warranting a grievance.
 It is recommended that the student would first attempt to resolve the concern informally through direct communication with the person(s) involved.
 If initial dialogue is unsuccessful, does not resolve the concern, or if there are reasons that prevent the direct dialogue; then the grievance process for concerns not covered elsewhere should be invoked.